bnodnarb/AIRMF/_posts/govern/04-06-02-congingencies-for-third-party-systems.md

 <details>
 <summary markdown="span">**About**</summary>
 <br>
-To mitigate the potential harms of third-party system failure, organizations should implement policies and procedures that include redundancies for covering third-party functions.
+To mitigate the potential harms of third-party system failures, organizations may implement policies and procedures that include redundancies for covering third-party functions.

 </details>

 <details>
-<summary markdown="span">**Actions**</summary>
+<summary markdown="span">**Suggested Actions**</summary>
-* Establish policies for handling third-party system failures to include consideration of redundancy mechanisms for vital third-party AI systems.
+- Establish policies for handling third-party system failures to include consideration of redundancy mechanisms for vital third-party AI systems.
-* Verify that incident response plans address third-party AI systems.
+- Verify that incident response plans address third-party AI systems.

 </details>